DavidMadaFSE/NextPlay/README.md

 - Save games to a personal library
 - Track games as want to play, playing, completed, or dropped
 - Rate and review games
+- View reviews for games
+- View their own reviews
 - Receive personalized game recommendations
 - View trending and top-rated games

-Admin users will eventually be able to:
+Admin users can eventually be able to:

 - Add games
 - Update games